 There are several types of hernias, some are described below:

-- Hiatus or diaphragmatic hernias occur when a piece of your stomach protrudes through the diaphragm (the muscle that separates the chest region from the abdominal area) via the opening through which the esophagus (food tube) passes into the stomach.
+- Hiatal hernias (also known as diaphragmatic or hiatus hernias) occur when a piece of your stomach protrudes through the diaphragm (the muscle that separates the chest region from the abdominal area) via the opening through which the esophagus (food tube) passes into the stomach.
 Hernias may also occur in infancy because of a weakness in the abdominal wall.
 They occur more frequently in premature babies.
+In Canada, around 1,200 cases of hiatal hernias were reported between 2006 and 2020.
+There are 2 main categories of hiatal hernias:

 - Incisional hernias occur when a piece of intestine protrudes through a weakness in the abdominal wall in an area where surgery has been performed.